sharmaadityaHQ/Texti/README.md

 Example:

-Make a product API with the follwing fields. name:string description:text price:integer
+Make a product API with the follwing fields.

+name:string
+description:text
+price:integer
+quantity:integer

 - Now just run `magic` in your terminal. `magic` is an alias to `generateApi.sh` script.